 - If you earned at least $600 from non-driving earnings, such as referrals and bonuses, you should receive a Form 1099-NEC (1099-MISC in years prior to 2020).

 If you did not reach these income thresholds, you can find a detailed breakdown in your Annual Summary from your Driver Dashboard (sign in to your account, look under the “Driver” heading, and select “Tax Information”).
 Your driver earnings will be posted online or mailed to you by January 31.
 It’s ok if your Tax Information doesn’t include everything listed—not all drivers have the same forms and expenses.
 Whether you receive a 1099 or not, it’s your responsibility to determine what you should report as taxable income.

 Read How To Use Your Lyft 1099s for a breakdown of how to use them to complete your tax return.

 Gross ride receipts

-When you review your income information on your Driver Dashboard or in Box 1a of your 1099-K, you’ll see that your gross ride receipts are likely greater than the amount you took home in earnings.
+When you review your income information on your Driver Dashboard or on your 1099-K, you’ll see that your gross ride receipts are likely greater than the amount you took home in earnings.
 That’s because the IRS requires Lyft to include everything that was charged to your passengers in the gross receipts.

 That includes the Lyft Fee, tolls, and other fees.
 Don’t worry.
 You can deduct these additional amounts from your income so you don’t pay taxes on them.
 Lyft makes it easy by providing annual totals for all these additional amounts on your Driver Dashboard.
 If you are using TurboTax Self-Employed, check out "How do I enter my Lyft tax information?" for step-by-step instructions.